GAIA-X4PLC-AAD/provider-tools/README.md

 ## Description
 This repository contains all the tools of the data providers.
 These tools are mostly called up in https://github.com/GAIA-X4PLC-AAD/provider-services/tree/main/asset_extractor in the Docker as a pipeline to automatically generate an asset.zip from an asset.
+Most of the tools of Asset Extractor supports the following formats:
+- ASAM OpenDRIVE
+- ASAM OpenSCENARI XML
+- 3D Envirenment model (with metadata json input from Trian3DBuilder)

 ### Content